Dear Expectant Parent(s),

 Summers were spent playing baseball on the street with the neighbourhood kids.
 Barb and her brother were active kids and would enjoy biking everywhere together.
 They also delivered the local newspaper in their neighbourhood for a year in elementary school.
 She played the clarinet in grade school and sang in the choir in high school.

 Barb has two diplomas from Seneca College: one in Social Service Work and the other, Executive Office Administration.
 After graduating from college in 2002, she worked in healthcare for many years, specifically in nursing homes and retirement communities.
 She is a patient, compassionate, and nurturing person and this is what led her to pursue this type of work.
-However, she always knew that she wanted to do administrative work and when the opportunity to go back to school arose, she jumped at the chance, gave up her career, and became a student again.
+Despite her desire to help others, Barb didn’t enjoy this line of work as much as she hoped she would.
+A large part of her feeling this way was due to working a lot of evenings, weekends, and holidays and not having enough time for family and friends.
+Barb believes that it’s never too late to make a change so, after 12 years in a career she disliked, she took her own advice.
+She knew that she wanted to do administrative work and ended up giving up her career to become a student again.
 Today, she works in the real estate field as the Executive Assistant to the President of a property management company.
-Barb works close to home and even though she generally works 9 a.m. to 5 p.m. now, she has the flexibility to work 8 to 4 (or 7 to 3) or to leave early when needed.
+Barb works close to home and even though she generally works 9 to 5, she has the flexibility to work 8 to 4 (or 7 to 3) or to leave early when needed.
 We feel this is beneficial for family life.
 Barb is passionate about her career and enjoys a healthy work-life balance.
 She never works on evenings, weekends, or holidays.
 That’s family time!

 Barb is so kind, caring, and loving that I know she will make a fabulous mother.